J03Fr0st/pubg-tracker-bot/README.md

 ## Configuration

+### Environment Variables

-Create a `.env` file in the root directory with the following variables:
+The application requires several environment variables.
+You can provide them in a `.env` file in the root directory or directly in your deployment configuration.

 ```env
 DISCORD_TOKEN=your_discord_bot_token